How to find pen pals in later life

 By doing this with more and more people, you can quickly gather a collection of postcards.
 This gives you something physical to remind you of the people around the world you’ve connected with.

-How to find a pen pal offline
+How to find a pen pal locally in the UK

 If you don’t want to search for a pen pal online, there are plenty of ways to discover a connection the traditional way.
 After all, pen pals existed long before the internet did.
 Here are three ways you can find a pen pal offline: